 If your refrigerator does not refrigerate properly or will not start, run through the following checklist.
-If this fails to solve the problem, please contact the Customer Service Department in your country (see the addresses at the back of this manual).
+If this fails to solve the problem, please contact the Customer Service Department in your country contact details on page 8 of the Thetford Manual

-- Check whether you have followed the instructions in chapters 4, 5 or 6 of the user instruction manual ("Switching on the refrigerator"). - Check whether the refrigerator is on a level surface. - Check whether the refrigerator can be used with an available energy source.
+- Check whether you have followed the instructions in chapters 4, 5 or 6 of the user instruction manual ('Switching on the refrigerator'). - Check whether the refrigerator is on a level surface. - Check whether the refrigerator can be used with an available energy source.

-Possible cause Action you can take Control panel diagr Refrigerators with a Problem: refrigerator will not work on gas special diagnostics a a) Gas bottle is empty. a) Replace the gas bottle. code if there is a fau b) Valve of the gas bottle or one of the shut-off valves is closed. b) Open the valve of the gas bottle or shut-off valve(s).
-Fault 1: AC heate be 75% below n Problem: refrigerator will not work on 12V DO Action: Contact a) 12V fuse is defective. a) Fit a new fuse (Camper -> fuse box of camper.
-Car -> fuse box of car) Fault 2: DC heat be 75% below n b) Battery is empty. b) Test the battery and charge it.
-Action: Contact Problem: refrigerator will not refrigerate suff Service Centre. a) Insufficient ventilation for the refrigerator. a) Check whether the ventilation gratings are covered.
-Fault 3: AC heate be OFF. b) Thermostat set too low b) Increase the setting of the thermostat Action: Contact c) Too much ice on the condenser. c) Check whether the refrigerator door shuts Service Centre. properly and defrost the refrigerator.
-Fault 4: DC heat be OFF. d) Too much hot food stored simultaneously. d) Let the food cool off first. e) Gas burner is dirty. e) Have the gas burner cleaned.
-Action: Contact f) Door does not shut properly. f) Check the door closing mechanism.
-Fault 5: Senses f nostics ater current is measured to nominal current.
+Possible cause Action you can take Problem: refrigerator will not work on gas a) Gas bottle is empty. a) Replace the gas bottle. b) Valve of the gas bottle or the blue shut-off valve is closed. b) Open the valve of the gas bottle or shut-off valve(s).
+Problem: refrigerator will not work on 12V DC a) 12V fuse is defective. a) Fit a new fuse (See page 71) b) Battery is empty. b) Test the battery and charge it.
+Problem: refrigerator will not refrigerate sufficiently a) Insufficient ventilation for the refrigerator. a) Check whether the ventilation gratings are covered. b) Thermostat set too low b) Increase the setting of the thermostat c) Too much ice on the condenser. c) Check whether the refrigerator door shuts properly and defrost the refrigerator. d) Too much hot food stored simultaneously. d) Let the food cool off first. e) Gas burner is dirty. e) Have the gas burner cleaned. f) Door does not shut properly. f) Check the door closing mechanism.